mideind/Tokenizer/README.rst

 Changelog
 ---------

+* Version 2.0.6: Fixed handling of abbreviations such as *m.v.* (*miðað við*) that should not start a new sentence even if the following word is capitalized
 * Version 2.0.5: Fixed bug where single uppercase letters were erroneously being recognized as abbreviations, causing prepositions such as 'Í' and 'Á' at the beginning of sentences to be misunderstood in ReynirPackage